Campus activity: IMPACTS modular surge facility testing at Vanderhoef Lawn

 Map of the IMPACTS project location.

-Aerial view of the Modular Surge Facility.
+Aerial view of a Modular Surge Facility.

 IMPACTS is a pilot program that partners with the National Disaster Medical System.
 The Department of Emergency Medicine is leading this project, and numerous other UC Davis Health patient care and operations departments are participating and supporting it.